bournewang/bournewang.github.com/_posts/2022-05-02-install-hadoop.markdown

 Install and configure hadoop is tedious, so I build a script to do this process automatically.

 The git project can be found here [install hadoop](https://github.com/bournewang/install_hadoop){:target="_blank"}.

 ## 1. Configure Hosts
 Let's assume you have 3 hosts  hadoop001/hadoop002/hadoop003, and configured access each other with ssh key(withput entering password).

 If not, do as following steps.

-Make sure you can access them with your private key(you can login to them directly with command "ssh root@hadoop001"), then execute
+Make sure you can access them with your private key(you can login to them directly with command "ssh root@hadoop001").

+Download or clone project on your computer, get into the project folder, and then execute:
 ```shell
 ./config-hosts-access.sh "hadoop001 hadoop002 hadoop003"
 ```